VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Experiments

 \subsection{Multi-view Images}

-Finally, we compare \textit{VoroLight} with \textit{TetSphere Splatting}~\cite{guo2024tetsphere} on multi-view image reconstruction (Fig.~\ref{fig:comp_tetsphere}).
-We use the $12$ textured meshes from our dataset, and render $300$ views for each, including corresponding depth and normal maps. \textit{TetSphere} is trained with silhouette and depth supervision, and subsequently optimized with shading to recover texture.
-In contrast, \textit{VoroLight} first obtains geometry with silhouette and normal-map supervision rendered using the differentiable rasterizer nvdiffrast~\cite{Laine2020diffrast}.
-The geometry is then kept fixed, and a \textit{neural deferred shader (NDS)}~\cite{worchel2022nds} is trained with a shading loss to obtain the target appearance.
+We compare \textit{VoroLight} with \textit{TetSphere Splatting}~\cite{guo2024tetsphere} on multi-view image reconstruction (Fig.~\ref{fig:comp_tetsphere}).
+We use the $12$ textured meshes from our dataset and render $300$ random views as well as $6$ orthogonal views (front, back, left, right, top, bottom) for each object, including corresponding depth and normal maps. \textit{TetSphere} is trained with silhouette and depth supervision and subsequently optimized with shading to recover texture. \textit{VoroLight} uses silhouette and normal-map supervision via nvdiffrast~\cite{Laine2020diffrast} for geometry, followed by training a neural deferred shader (NDS)~\cite{worchel2022nds} to recover appearance.
+Although the two methods rely on different geometric supervision signals (depth vs.\ normal maps), both are optimized under silhouette and shading objectives.